fanduel-oss/refract/docs/usage/pushing-to-props.md

 *   Replace props
 *   Render components

 This section focuses on adding and replacing props, and its applications.
-All React, Preact and Inferno packages export two effect creators `toProps` and `asProps` one.
+All React, Preact and Inferno packages export two effect creators: `toProps` and `asProps`.
 They both take an object of props.

 ## Adding props